Larsvanderlaan/Larsvanderlaan.github.io/_pages/about.md

 I also develop **methods for predictive uncertainty quantification**, focusing on **finite-sample, distribution-free guarantees** for black-box models.
 This includes [self-calibrating conformal prediction](https://proceedings.neurips.cc/paper_files/paper/2024/file/c1c49aba08e6c90f2b1f85751f497a2f-Paper-Conference.pdf) and [generalized Venn–Abers calibration](https://arxiv.org/pdf/2502.05676) (with [Ahmed Alaa](https://vcresearch.berkeley.edu/faculty/ahmed-alaa), UC Berkeley), with applications to regression, quantile estimation, and prediction intervals.

 Beyond methodology, I apply these ideas in biomedical and technology domains through research internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
 I also contribute to the [tlverse](https://tlverse.org) open-source software ecosystem and consult for [TLRevolution](https://www.tlrevolution.com).

+I’m also interested in pedagogy and teaching, and I enjoy mentoring students.
+Recently, I wrote a guide on [empirical risk minimization](https://arxiv.org/pdf/2602.21501).